stormkit-io/www-stormkit-io/content/docs/features--redirects-and-path-rewrites.md

 <section>

 Please note that if your application contains `API` routes, paths starting with `/api` will not be matched.
 This is to allow `/api` routes to handle the redirect themselves.
 If you do not have any `API` function, this rule does not apply.

 You can configure the API routes through the [Serverless configuration section](/docs/deployments/configuration).

 </section>

+## Custom 404 pages

+By Default, when a page is not found, Stormkit will try to serve `/404.html` or `/error.html` if any of these files are found in your deployment.
+You can customize this behaviour as follows:

+1. Go to **Environment Config** > **Redirects**
+1. Find the `Custom Error File` field
+1. Type the file that should be served instead (e.g. /index.html).

+This setting will be applied to **all** of your deployments and take effect instantly.
+There is no need for a deployment.

+**Note** If you have `API` routes configured, the custom error file will not be applied to the paths starting with your `API Path` - which is `/api` by default.

+**Note** Similarly, if you have serverless side logic, the custom error file will not be applied.

 ## Environment level redirects